ferociousdiablo/arduflower/README.md

 I hope this is useful to someone, I think its kinda cool ;)

+# How it works

+The code makes a list of available patterns called gPatterns.
+I wanted to ensure that patterns would be shown only once per rotation, so I make an array holding numbers from 0 to the total number of patterns in gPatterns.
+The code then shuffles the array of numbers using a simple swap routine.
+I started originally by using a random generator and switch, however this sometimes ended up causing large delays as it worked its way to the end of available patterns.

+The random colour generator works in a similar way, holding an array of 0 to 6 and then shuffling them each time pickcolourset is called.
+Then we use this array to assign colours to colour1, colour2, colour3 and colour4 for use in the effects by using a switch command on the first 4 variables from the array.

+The potentiometer is used to adjust the delay between each frame, it could be easily tweaked to adjust the amount of time a pattern is shown for and then use a fixed number for the delay between each frame.

+The patterns themselves are made using fastLED matrix commands, I haven't been able to find a guide to what is actually available so have figured out what I am using by going through the example code.

 # Parts List

 RGBW Airship disco light - https://amzn.to/2XGAL9M<br>